-- Hourly Care fees: The Standard Army-wide hourly care rate is \$4 per hour per child for ALL CYS Services programs regardless of Total Family Income (TFI) category.
+Hourly Care fees: The Standard Army-wide hourly care rate is \$5 per hour per child for ALL CYS Services programs regardless of Total Family Income (TFI) category.
 Multiple Child Reductions do not apply to hourly care.
 Hourly care payment is due at the time of pick-up.
 Failure to make the payment will result in termination of availability of child care services.
 Same day or walk-ins may be accepted on a space available basis.
-Reservations for childcare can be made in advance, additional Hourly Care information is in Chapter 5. - Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to15 minutes per Family per site regardless of the number of children in care at that site.
+Reservations for childcare can be made in advance, additional Hourly Care information is in Chapter 5.

+- Camp Week Fees: (KG/School-Age & MST Summer Camp and Winter/Spring Break Camp) Patrons fees are DUE the Monday prior to the start of the camp week, or upon acceptance of the camp space if after the Monday due date.
+Payment for multiple weeks may be made at acceptance/enrollment of those camp weeks.
+KG/School-Age must be offered placement through the waitlist management process. - Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to15 minutes per Family per site regardless of the number of children in care at that site.
 For example, a Family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
 When the Family is later than 15 minutes, the Family is charged \$5.00 per child, per site for the remainder of the hour and then \$5.00 per child, per site for each hour thereafter.
 Late pick-up fees are not charged for approved mission related circumstances or when specific arrangements to extend child care are made prior to pick-up.
-Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstances.

-• Late Payment: A late payment fee is charged after the 5th business day and is \$10.00 per child per payment cycle (semi-monthly) or \$20.00 (monthly).
+Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstance. - Late Payment: A late payment fee is charged after the 5th business day and is \$10.00 per child per payment cycle (semi-monthly) or \$20.00 (monthly).